hakobyansen/phpdto/README.md

 }
 ```

+***CONSIDER REFACTORING THE CONSTRUCTOR OF GENERATED DTO CLASS DEPENDING ON THE DATA STRUCTURE OF THE ARRAY DATA YOU WANT TO MAP.***

 Sometimes you may want to have DTOs as objects that you could pass in AJAX response or whatever you need for.

 Second parameter of mapper methods is a flag that decides if data should be serialized.